 This is a given.
-However, there are still a lot of companies, – don’t worry if you are one of them –, that have quite some work to do in this area.
+However, getting to know your customer well is definitely challenging.
 It is a fact that mapping the end-to-end customer journey – together with defining relevant personas, touchpoints and top tasks – is a perfect way to help you build these insights.
+This overview can then be used to map expectations, challenges and pitfalls of each of these steps which can, in turn, be used as your areas of improvement.
 Using customer journey mapping as a way to really get to know your customer should be on your roadmap for the very near future.
+That aside, a lot of companies still struggle with Customer Journey Mapping.

 To be very clear: every company should know how their customers interact with them.